InteractiveAdvertisingBureau/Global-Privacy-Platform/Sections/US-States/MT/GPP Extension: IAB Privacy’s Montana Privacy Technical Specification.md

 </div>

 <h2>Montana Section</h2>
 <p>The Montana Privacy String consists of the following components.
-Users should employ the Montana Privacy String only if they have determined the Montana Consumer Data Privacy Act, SB 384 (2023), applies to their processing of a consumer’s personal data.</p>
+Users of the spec should employ the Montana Privacy String only if they have determined the Montana Consumer Data Privacy Act, SB 384 (2023), applies to their processing of a consumer’s personal data.</p>
 <h3>Summary</h3>
 <div>
   <table>